optimajet/WorkflowEngineApi.NET/README.md

 Using the `openapitools/openapi-generator-cli` tool hosted in Docker, a C# client code for Workflow API is generated.
 This client is generated based on the `swagger.yaml` API specification.
-The client is essentially boilerplate code for working with API endpoints.
+The client is essentially boilerplate code for working with API operations.
 It includes DTO classes for models, code for forming request objects, request settings, exception handling, creating an HTTP client, making requests, and data serialization and deserialization.

 This tool can generate clients not only for C# but also for almost any popular language, such as TypeScript, Python, Go,